arzola/oop-game/README.md

 As you can see we are fetching data using only `file_get_contents`.
 Don't worry about actually fetching data; all that's needed here is to make the code changes needed so that the functions return the values needed to make the tests pass.

 **TIPS**
-> file_get_contents is used to fetch internet data if needed, (no http client required)
+> file_get_contents is used to fetch internet data if needed (no http client required)

-> If you need to modify the composer.json you can do a `composer dumpautoload` to refresh the autoloader to load new files or classes. `require` or `include` directives are not allowed
+> If you need to modify the composer.json, `composer dumpautoload` will refresh the autoloader to load new files or classes. `require` or `include` directives are not allowed

-Have fun 🤓